Herbert Jones (priest)

 Herbert Arthur Jones was Dean of Manchester in the third quarter of the 20th century.

-Born in 1887 he was educated at Birmingham University.
+Born in 1882, the son of a joiner and carpenter, he was educated at Birmingham University.
 He was ordained in 1917 and began his career with curacies at St Paul's Church, Balsall Heath and St Agatha's Church, Sparkbrook.
 He was then Vicar of All Saints' Small Heath after that Provost of Leicester Cathedral before entering the Deanery.
 He died on 17 February 1969.